Rules against intuition (Archimedes board wipe)

 Some people are of the opinion that errata is always bad, because it demands the player base to remember changes to cards.
-It is alarming for a new player that comes to a chainbound event with his shiny Library Access and then they’re told that it gets purged.
+It is alarming for a new player that comes to a chainbound event with their shiny Library Access and then they’re told that it gets purged.
 The card they played, is not the card they brought with them.

 But you know what is even worse than that?
 People taking advantage of rulings that warp the very foundation upon which logic is built.

 During the Origins Vault Tour it was ruled that if you have an Archimedes on the board, and it has say three creatures to one side, then a board wipe such as Unlocked Gateway will archive all three creatures, and not just the one neighboring creatures.
 It will archive your entire battle line.

 I took a very long time to wrap my head around this ruling, but I eventually understand it.
 I understand it, and I’m going to try and help you understand it.

 In order to understand why it works we’re going to need to make a pseudo timing chart, that looks roughly like this:

 - Card destroys all creatures in play.

 - Active player chooses a creature with a Destroyed effect, trigger (activate) it .

 - Resolve the Destroyed effect completely, mark them as resolved.

 - Go to step 2 if there is another creature with Destroyed effect.